n8n-io/n8n-docs/docs/choose-n8n/index.md

 ---
 description: Choose between our Cloud service, or self-hosting options.
+Learn more about licenses and n8n payment plans.
 ---

 # Choose your n8n